Phone Consultations

 EFFORT

-I teach the difference in the quality of movement.
+I teach the differences in the quality of movement.
 There is a difference between a sustained press and a quick burst, a pinpointed direct movement and letting your body shake all over the place.
 I bring precise vocabulary to those differences and teach students how to experience them fully.
 Individuals will learn to determine specific types of Effort to use in their movement performance.

 SHAPE